kimjoar/writings/views.md

 Basically, it's a component which handles some part of a user interface.
-In my JavaScript code a view is responsible for handling a subset of the DOM, e.g. tasks such as adding text, removing nodes, listening to DOM events and so on.
-But it is never ever allowed to access something which is beyond its subset of the DOM.
+In my JavaScript code a view is responsible for handling a subset of the DOM.
+This includes tasks such as changing the DOM, listening for DOM events, and ensuring that the user interface behaves as expected.
+It is, however, never ever allowed to access something which is beyond its subset of the DOM.

 Let's look at an example of a view: